bbc6502/pygames/README.md

     Background Music    - Music by Mykola Sosin from Pixabay Tail Munch          - Sound Effect by freesound_community from Pixabay Bloop               - Sound Effect by floraphonic from Pixabay

+### Invaders

+    Don't let the invaders land on earth.
+    See how many points you can accumulate.

+#### Run

+    $ python -m pygames invaders
+    or
+    $ invaders

+#### Keys

+    Left or Z = Move Left
+    Right or X = Move Right
+    Up or / = Fire
+    P = Pause / Resume
+    L = Low Motion / Normal Motion
+    + or - = Volume Up or Volume Down

+    Escape to exit the game.

+#### Music

+    Laser               - Sound Effect by Ahmed Abdulaal from Pixabay Game Over           - Sound Effect by freesound_community from Pixabay Alien               - Sound Effect by Luca Di Alessandro from Pixabay